-Scalloped potatoes come together quickly, especially if you make the sauce as you cut and peel the potatoes and onions, but needs to bake for a good hour to an hour and 20 minutes.
-I often cook it on days when I’m around the house before dinner, although you can certainly bake it the day before and reheat though it’s not quite as “pretty.”
+Scalloped potatoes come together quickly, especially if you make the sauce as you cut and peel the potatoes and onions (a food processor is great for that) but needs to bake for a good hour to an hour and 20 minutes.
+I often cook it on days when I’m around the house before dinner, although you can certainly bake it the day before and reheat, though it’s not quite as “pretty.”

 Scalloped Potatoes, six 1 cup servings